Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Weighting to create pseudo samples

-With this method we directly use the observed $Y_1$ values in treated units and the observed $Y_0$ values in control units.
-But instead of simply averaging them over the treated and control subsample (which generally results in bias), we average them over the so-called \textit{pseudo treated sample} and \textit{pseudo control sample}.
-(In the estimator label ``ps'' stands for \textit{pseudo sample}, and ``Yobs'' for \textit{observed outcome}.)
-These pseudo samples are obtained by weighting treated units and control units to mimic the full sample covariate distribution; they stand in for two of the three full samples we wish we had -- shown in Fig. \ref{fig:IDResult}.
-The weights are $\omega_1(C)=\mfrac{1}{\P(A=1\mid C)}$ for treated units and $\omega_0(C)=\mfrac{1}{\P(A=0\mid C)}$ for control units.
-This estimator is often known as the inverse probability weighting (IPW) estimator.

-The $\omega_1(C)$ and $\omega_0(C)$ weights are commonly estimated via propensity score \citep{Rosenbaum1983} modeling and checking covariate balance using inverse propensity score weights.
+These pseudo samples are obtained by weighting treated units and control units to mimic the full sample covariate distribution, using the well-known inverse probability weights, $\omega_1(C)=\frac{1}{\P(A=1\mid C)}$ for treated units and $\omega_0(C)=\frac{1}{\P(A=0\mid C)}$ for control units.
+These weights are commonly estimated via propensity score \citep{Rosenbaum1983} modeling.
+With such indirect estimation, it is common practice to check covariate balance and possibly adjust the model to achieve good balance.
+We will use probability models to estimate weights, and it is most familiar.

 An alternative approach is to estimate the weights directly, finding weights that reduce the difference between the full and pseudo samples' covariate distributions.
-For example, several methods \citep[e.g.,][]{Imai2014,Hainmueller2012} directly target balance on covariate moments specified by the user, and one method \citep{Huling2020} minimizes a measure of distance between multivariate distributions called \textit{energy distance} \citep{Szekely2013}.
+For example, several methods (e.g., entropy balancing \cite{Hainmueller2012} and covariate-balancing propensity score \citep{Imai2014}) directly target balance on covariate moments specified by the user, and another method \citep{Huling2020} minimizes a measure of distance between multivariate distributions called \textit{energy distance} \citep{Szekely2013}.

-The balance desired here is \textit{three-way covariate balance}, meaning balance between each pseudo sample and the full sample and balance between the two pseudo samples (see illustration in our data application).
-The propensity score methods literature (with the average treatment effect as the central estimand) typically focuses on treated-control covariate balance, leaving the target covariate distribution implicit.
-As the current problem involves two effects and three potential outcomes, we explicitly anchor on the full sample covariate distribution and emphasize multi-way balance.

-This estimator is nonrobust in that it is only consistent if the weights are consistently estimated.
-It relies completely on the pseudo samples mimicking well the full sample covariate distribution, but in practice there is often some residual covariate imbalance after weighting.
-This estimator also often suffers from high influence of observations with large weights.

-\subsubsection{reg|fuYpred(ss): outcome prediction on full sample based on models fit to treated and control subsamples}